Carreau/phd-dissertation/parts/part2.rst

 .. of the traps, as long as the timescale at which the photodiode respond is
 .. faster than the characteristic at which the time-shared trap are switching.
 ..
 ..
-This allowed us to record the forced exerted both on the actin bead in the
+This allowed us to record the forced exerted both on the actin-bead in the
 .. static trap, and on the probe bead on the mobile trap.
 As the two beads, except
 .. their interaction between each other are floating free in the medium, both
 .. force measurement should give the same values.